No need to flee, it's totally free

 3. API integration: Leverage application programming interfaces (APIs) to facilitate data exchange and integration between systems.
 APIs allow for real-time data synchronization, ensuring the most up-to-date information for segmentation.

-Implementing customer segmentation software may face resistance and challenges related to change management and user adoption.
+Implementing software may face resistance and challenges related to change management and user adoption.

 To address this challenge: